 27. Hang prisms in windows to make rainbows.

 28. Play in the rain.
 We spend so much time running to get out of the rain that we forget how nice a warm shower can feel as it soaks you to the bone.
 Put on your swimsuits and get out in the yard.
-More fun ideas for rain play »
+More fun ideas for rainy day play »

 29. Find a local set of swings.
 Show them how to pump their legs to go higher all on their own.